-For aging adults, a threat to independence and mobility that is in your power to reverse is inactivity.
+For aging adults, a threat to independence and mobility is sarcopenia as a result of inactivity.
 For many older adults, inactivity is a process that develops over decades.
-The older some people get, the less active they become, meaning a decline in function exercises.
+The older some people get, the less active they become, meaning a decline in functional exercises.
 For seniors, it’s not necessarily because of physical limitations; it’s often related to behavior patterns.
-A less active lifestyle means losing muscle mass—which impacts balance and mobility.
+A less active lifestyle means losing muscle mass, which impacts balance and mobility.

-“Sarcopenia” is the name for age-related loss of muscle mass and strength.
+Sarcopenia is the name for age-related loss of muscle mass and strength.
 It’s a consequence of aging, but a systematic program of physical activity can lessen the effects of sarcopenia.
-Now, there is compelling evidence that specific dietary measures, in addition to resistance exercises, can mitigate or inhibit loss of muscle mass.
+There is also compelling evidence that specific dietary measures, in addition to resistance exercises, can mitigate or inhibit loss of muscle mass.
 More on that in a minute; first, let’s consider exercise.

-One of the most basic interventions to offset the loss of muscle mass is resistance exercise designed to rebuild mass, strength, and performance.
+One of the most basic interventions to muscle deterioration is resistance exercise designed to rebuild mass, strength, and performance.
 Studies by The National Council on Aging show that physical activity will make you more independent, increase your strength and range of motion, and benefit your overall health.

 And don’t let your age, whatever it is, discourage you.
 It’s easy to think to yourself, “I’m too old to exercise.”
 The fact is, as reported by National Institutes of Health studies, you’re never too old to start exercising.
-In fact, exercising not only preserves muscle mass, but it decreases the risk of multiple health problems, including high blood pressure, balance problems, difficulty walking, and falls.
+In fact, exercising not only preserves muscle mass and prevents sarcopenia, but it decreases the risk of multiple health problems, including high blood pressure, balance problems, difficulty walking, and falls.

 Preserving muscle mass also improves mobility.
 A study published in The British Medical Journal found that strength and flexibility tasks embedded into routine activities improved balance, strength, function, and participation in daily life among people age 70 and over.